TobiasGrether/tobiasgrether.github.io/_posts/2022-08-29-basic-server-architecture.md

 Now the fields themselves might look confusing to you.
 But they themselves do not matter as much as the principle they follow: They are ***clearly defined***.
 To be able to correctly read the chat message, the sender and the receiver of the packet have to know the same definition of this packet.

+### What the server does
+The server itself is handling everything that happens in the game.
+As such, it handles:
+- Vanilla Behaviour
+- Terrain Generation & Population
+- Player input/movement handling
+- World Events
+- Anything plugins might do

+This is quite a heavy bunch of workloads for servers to handle.
+Generally, servers are not able to handle an unlimited amount of players, due to hardware constraints: Any computer only has so much compute power.

+### Summary
+So what is a server?
+A server accepts traffic for multiple players and handles the actions they perform